mahozad/vectors/README.md

 Supported fonts in SVG files on Wikipedia are listed [here](https://meta.wikimedia.org/wiki/SVG_fonts)

 Use {{Vector version available|NewImage.svg}} template in old raster pages to show that the vector version is available

+---

+The xml declaration is not needed at the top of the SVG file:

+    <?xml version="1.0" encoding="UTF-8"?>

+See [this post](https://stackoverflow.com/q/38169475) for more info